xiezy964/tes-phy-guide/README.md

   --model diffusion/models/vpsde_model_6400.flax \
   --output-dir tesseract_workflow/results/tesseract_full
 ```

+Users can choose their own design targets to generate different structures.

 The orchestration script starts the four images through the Tesseract Python API.
 It does not call Gmsh or the TRI3 FEM solver on the host.